Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Related Work

 \textbf{Weak Supervision}.
-Weak supervision with labeling functions was first introduced in the context of data programming~\cite{ratner2016data}.
-Since then, labeling functions have been applied in a variety of settings, including in active learning~\cite{nashaat2018hybridization,biegel2021active} and self-training~\cite{karamanolakis2021self} settings.
-Our work is complementary to these works in that we aim to automatically learn labeling functions that can be used as an input to existing weakly supervised frameworks.
-We note that we are not the first to propose learning weak supervision rules from a small amount of training data.
+Weak supervision with LFs was introduced in the context of data programming~\cite{ratner2016data}.
+Since then, LFs have been applied in a variety of settings, including for active learning~\cite{nashaat2018hybridization,biegel2021active} and self-training~\cite{karamanolakis2021self} tasks.
+Our work is complementary to these works in that we automatically learn LFs that can be used as inputs to existing weakly supervised frameworks.
+We note that we are not the first to propose learning LFs from a small amount of training data.
 For example, IWS iteratively proposes rules and queries domain experts in a large-scale feedback loop \cite{boecking2020interactive}.
-More similar to our work, SNUBA~\cite{varma2018snuba} also trains heuristics models, but does so without domain knowledge and in a way that scales exponentially with the number of features.
-To the best of our knowledge, we are the first to apply program synthesis to this problem, and our framework outperforms existing model-based methods for learning rules.
+More similar to our work, SNUBA~\cite{varma2018snuba} trains heuristics models, but does so without domain knowledge and has runtime exponential in the number of features.
+To the best of our knowledge, we are the first to apply program synthesis to this problem, and our framework outperforms existing model-based methods for learning LFs.

 \textbf{Program Synthesis}.
-Program synthesis has traditionally been used to compose programs from a domain specific language (DSL) that satisfy hard constraints~\cite{solar2006combinatorial,feser2015synthesizing}.
-In recent years, a growing number of works have studied synthesized programs for satisfying relaxed constraints using labeled datasets ~\cite{shah2020learning,ellis2015unsupervised,parisotto2016neuro,valkov2018houdini}.
-This relaxed form of program synthesis has been applied to a number of different domains including web information extraction~\cite{chen2021web}, image structure analysis~\cite{ellis2017learning}, and learning interpretable reinforcement learning policies~\cite{verma2018programmatically}.
-Of these works, algorithms that learn differentiable programs, such as~\cite{shah2020learning}, have shown great promise in being able to simultaneously optimize program architectures and parameters in an efficient manner.
-Here, we use concepts from differentiable program synthesis algorithms to synthesize diverse sets of labeling functions for behavior analysis.
+Traditionally, programming by example has been used to synthesize programs from a DSL that respect hard constraints on input/output examples~\cite{solar2006combinatorial,feser2015synthesizing}.
+In recent years, a growing number of works have studied synthesizing programs with soft constraints, such as minimizing a loss function ~\cite{shah2020learning,ellis2015unsupervised,parisotto2016neuro,valkov2018houdini}.
+This relaxed form of program synthesis has been applied to a number of different domains including web information extraction~\cite{chen2021web}, image structure analysis~\cite{ellis2017learning}, and learning interpretable agent policies~\cite{verma2018programmatically}.
+Of these works, algorithms that learn differentiable programs, such as~\cite{shah2020learning}, have shown great promise in being able to efficiently and simultaneously optimize program architectures and parameters.
+Here, we use concepts from differentiable program synthesis algorithms to synthesize diverse sets of LFs.